munificent/craftinginterpreters/book/strings.md

 calls to `copyString()`, create two distinct ObjString objects and store them as two constants in the chunk.
 They are different objects in the heap.
 But our users (and thus we) expect strings to have value equality.
 The above expression should evaluate to `true`.
-That requires a little special support:
+That requires a little special support.

 ^code strings-equal (1 before, 1 after)